jandelgado/jled/README.md

 }
 ```

+Because the size of the array is known at compile time in this example, it is
+not necessary to pass the array size to the constructor.
+A second constructor
+is available in case the `JLed` array is created dynamically at runtime:
+`JLed(eMode mode, JLed* leds, size_t n)`.

 The `JLedSequence` provides the following methods:
 * `Update()` - updates the active `JLed` objects controlled by the sequence.
   Like the `JLed::Update()` method, it returns `true` if an effect is running,
   else `false`.